For those new to this website:

 Tamara Rubin is a multiple-federal-award-winning independent advocate for childhood Lead poisoning prevention and consumer goods safety, and a documentary filmmaker.
 She is also a mother of Lead-poisoned children (two of her sons were acutely Lead-poisoned in 2005).
 Since 2009, Tamara has been using XRF technology (a scientific method used by the U.S. Consumer Product Safety Commission) to test consumer goods for toxicants (specifically heavy metals — including Lead, Cadmium, Mercury, Antimony, and Arsenic).
 Tamara’s work was featured in Consumer Reports Magazine in February of 2023 (March 2023 print edition).

 To make a contribution to help us keep our most widely-read articles ad-free, click here.
 Thank you.

-The test results of most of the consumer goods shared on this blog are from items that have been sent in by my readers for testing and reporting.
-This is a collaborative effort (with my readers) to help you make informed decisions for your family (so you can have an idea of what to look for – and what you might want to avoid – in making safer choices for your home.)
+The test results for most of the consumer goods reported on this blog are from items that have been sent in by my readers for testing.
+This is a collaborative effort (with my readers) to help you make informed decisions for your family (so you can have an idea of what to look for — and what you might want to avoid — in making safer choices for your home).

 To keep the research independent of any potential industry influence, this work is funded by Lead Safe Mama readers.
 Click here if you would like to support this work in some way.
 Thank you.

 Continue reading below the images.
-All Specific Metals Detected in This Pan (20 metals in total):
+All Specific Metals Detected in This Pan (20 in Total):